Lightnet/vite-solid-gun/README.md

  - express

 # Information:
-  This is to test out the websocket gun.
-Create server script than the default to vite server.
-Due to the websocket or in correct coding still can't find way to set up simple vite server with gun socket.
+  Work in progress testing for gun peer to app test.
+Create server script that support gun peer to peer connect test.
+Default to vite server dev have conflict reload and ws network error loop.
+Due to the websocket or incorrect coding still can't find way to set up simple vite server with gun socket.

-  So creeate the server script to work with the gun websocket.
   But it still used the default vite.config.js file for middleware access for hot reload.

+# Certs:
+  Gun has build in test for certs access on node sea graph.
+That is under testing.
+Note due to clean up there may be leak or incorrect coding.

 # server: